bixod/.github/profile/README.md

 # bixod

-Big Tech Meets Enterprise Businesses.
+Big-Tech Meets Enterprise Businesses.

 ## The Mission

-To give businesses the technology they need in order to thrive in competitive markets.
+To give businesses the technology they need to thrive in competitive markets.

 ## About Us